 The way stories were told about how climate change was affecting the planet and how the public could be part of the solution went through significant change over this period.
 Initially the perception people had was that this was a problem that was so big that they couldn’t do anything to make a difference.

 There was a shift in the strategic approach so people felt that they could be part of the solution.
-Making it aspirational increased engagement levels and action through empowerment leading to some really impactful outcomes.
+Making it aspirational increased engagement levels and action through empowerment leading to some truly impactful outcomes.